dotun-olatunde/Product-Visibility-Data/README.md

 - Splitting the three ambiguous “Others” columns into Product_Others, Display_Others and Package_Others.
 - Dropping columns with more than 80 % missing values and those with only a single non‑zero value.
 - Converting binary indicator columns to numeric (0/1) and fixing their types.
+- Standardizing numeric columns and ensuring that data contained no outliers
 - Creating several derived features to support analysis:
   - num_brands_present – number of different brands stocked at each outlet.
   - num_package_types – number of distinct package formats (PET, glass, can).